 As executive pastry chef, Brockenshire is responsible for menu design of The Townsend Bakery and specialty pastry creation, as well as oversight of all bakery items for The Townsend Hotel’s Rugby Grille, Afternoon Tea, catering and banquet departments.
 He is a graduate of Oakland County Community College with an associate’s degree in culinary arts.

 Tracy Fashing, The Townsend Hotel’s director of sales and marketing, began her hospitality career with a coveted internship at the Michigan-based National Sales Office of Marriott International.
 It was that internship, and the mentoring from supervisor Bill Underdown, that Fashing credits as her defining career moment, sending her forth on a path that ultimately would lead her to the luxury hotel where she’s now worked for more than a decade.

 As director, Fashing provides leadership and direction for the property’s sales team, and oversees all marketing and sales functions.
 To “pay it forward,” Fashing makes it a priority to regularly mentor her own young sales interns, a full-circle moment which she describes as, “rewarding and invigorating.”
 And what one piece of advice does Fashing always share?
 Two simple words…“ask questions.”

-Fashing, a native of southeast Michigan and long-time resident of Pleasant Ridge, serves on the board of directors for the Birmingham Bloomfield Chamber of Commerce and the Marketing and Sales Executives of Detroit.
+Fashing, a native of southeast Michigan and long-time resident of Pleasant Ridge, completed service on the board of directors for the Birmingham Bloomfield Chamber of Commerce and the Marketing and Sales Executives of Detroit in 2014.
 She holds a degree in Commercial Recreation and Business Administration from Central Michigan University.

 When asked for her best piece of professional advice, Marsha Clark responded just the way you would hope a director of human resources would.
 She counseled, “People are always first – keeping to that philosophy, everything will fall into its proper place.”